freekrai/directed-stack/README.md

 Take note of this role's ID as you'll need it when you deploy the remix app

-Also edit the `public` role:
+As for images, one recommended approach is to create a folder inside files called `public` or `posts`, make note of the ID then go into roles & permissions, edit the `public` role,

 - directus_files
-     - view: all access
+  - view: where `Folder` equals `ID` of folder you created
+     - Then select just the ID field

+This way, only images inside the `posts` or `public` folder is available publicly.

 ### Vercel